AdielSG/WebSocket-Alert-Server/README.md

 This project is a backend server that powers a real-time alert dashboard.
 It provides both a REST API and WebSocket server to handle automated alerts, chat messages, and manual event triggering.

+## ⚠️ How alerts and chat messages are handled and stored in memory

+The system uses a custom-built StorageManager that handles both alert and chat message persistence using Python’s deque from the collections module.
+This structure efficiently stores only the last 10 alerts and last 10 chat messages, automatically discarding the oldest entries when new ones are added.
+This ensures memory usage remains minimal and consistent, in line with the technical requirement to avoid database usage.

+Both REST and WebSocket operations interact with this in-memory manager to retrieve or store messages in real-time.

 ---

 ## 🚀 Tech Stack